algorand/pyteal/docs/sourcemap.rst

   examples/application/abi/algobank.py  137     router.compile(version=6, ...)

-This is the line that would get mapped to in the case of such source map "misses"
+This is the line that would get mapped to in the case of such source map "misses".